 Add drop down list to the B and C columns.
 The B column should contain lists of Subjects, and the C column a list of Grades.
 Make sure that the cells B1 and C1 don't contain drop down lists.
 When you're finished, the Subject column should look like this:

 And the Grade column should look like this:

-In the next part, you'll see how to add an error message to an Excel spreadsheet.
+In the next part, you'll learn how to add a Spin Button control to an Excel cell.